eclipse/epsilon-website/mkdocs/docs/doc/articles/eugenia-nodes-with-runtime-images/index.md

 ## Set the figure of Component to a custom ComponentFigure

-The next step is to set the figure of Component in EuGENia to a custom figure.
+The next step is to set the figure of Component in Eugenia to a custom figure.
 After those two steps, our definition of Component looks like this:

 ```emf
 @gmf.node(label="name", figure="ccdl.diagram.figures.ComponentFigure", label.placement="external")